knlrvr/nav-exp/README.md

 ![nav-exp-gal](https://user-images.githubusercontent.com/91632194/232611335-8dca294d-0045-4fae-b63f-efabf511b690.png)

 ## Description
-An idea for a navbar on md & lg screens.
-Mobile (sm) nav looks like any other mobile nav.
-This also features a multi-page gallery you can click through.
+An idea for a navbar on md & lg screens, experimenting with different looks and feels for pages.
+Mobile (sm) nav is pretty standard, but could use some reworking for the sake of styling.
+Site also features a gallery you can click through, updating page visibility via useState.

 ## View
 [View Live](https://nav-exp.vercel.app/)